eveningglow/multitask-CycleGAN/README.md

 DCGAN suggests not to use normalization in the first convolution.
 If you don't follow this, the generator will make images with range of approximately -0.7 ~ 0.7 instead of -1.0 ~ 1.0, the blurry images.

 __4. Semi-Supervised Learning with Classification Loss__
+Discriminators need to classify domains not only measure the realism.
+The weight of classification loss, cls_lambda is 1 for training the discriminators and 0.1 for training generators to encourage the generators to focus more on the realism.
+The Followings are effects of this change.

-* The image quality increases in most cases.
+* The image quality and clearity increase in most cases.
 * The model recognizes the features of each gender such as mustache, beard, color lens and make-up better
-* Recognition of hair length becomes worse.
+* However, recognition of hair length becomes worse.

 ## Process